-Chef Field - "Please make your own gravy.
-I roast the turkey on top of mirepoix (veggies: onion, celery and carrot) to start with nice, deep base flavors.
+Chef Field - "Please make your gravy.
+I roast the turkey on top of mirepoix (veggies: onion, celery, and carrot) to start with nice, deep base flavors.
 Save some of the cooking liquid from your vegetables (starch from potato water adds to the thickening), and use chicken stock.

 Leave some of those spent veggies in the roasting pan.
-Instead, build a roux right in your roasting pan by adding flour to the drippings (over 2 stove burners, on medium) and scraping up all the brown goodness from the pan (fond).
+Instead, build a roux in your roasting pan by adding flour to the drippings (over two stove burners, on medium) and scraping up all the brown goodness from the pan (fond).

 Chef Nelson - "Thanksgiving Turkey Gravy has always been my high priority.
 If the gravy is not up to par, everything you put it on is not up to par either.
 My Thanksgiving gravy is more of a demi-glace than a flour/roux thickened sauce or gravy.

-It is made by roasting the bones, and trimmings of the broken-down birds with onions, carrots, and celery and then simmering them in the stock pot overnight.
+It is made by roasting the broken-down birds' bones and trimmings with onions, carrots, and celery and then simmering them in the stock pot overnight.
 The rich broth is then strained and further reduced until it is rich and the turkey flavor is intensified."